Ramkasuru/cuda-hpc-executables/README.md

 ### **Conceptual Mind Maps**

-To deepen my understanding, I sketched mind-map style diagrams showing GPU execution flow.
+To deepen my understanding, I used mind-map style diagrams showing GPU execution flow.
 For instance, the reduction tree below (green nodes performing a max operation) conceptually matches my sum reduction: values are combined pairwise at each level, halving the active elements.
 My GPU block-reduction follows the same pattern.
 (In the final README I will include such diagrams to illustrate each kernel's thread-cooperation.)